Codex tools: Log in

 My username is derived from one of my old businesses, Butler Creek Works.

-I'm new to WordPress and server side scripts, but fairly experienced in client side programming, and I pick up computer skills fairly quickly, so I probably know more than most users at this point.
-I should probably learn more about formatting wiki pages next.
+I was once new to WordPress and server side scripts not too long ago, but fairly experienced in client side programming, and I pick up computer skills fairly quickly, so I probably knew more than most users at that point.
+I should probably learn more about formatting wiki pages though.

 When searching for information in the Codex, I come on information that appears outdated, I hope to contribute to updating things like this when ever my knowledge is adequate.
 I also see minor errors, like spelling, or grammar, which should be corrected for the Codex to be more professional and authoritative.